 Eight miles south of downtown Everett and less than 10 minutes off north-south Interstate 5, Paine Field serves the North Puget Sound region of Washington state.
 It is the closest airport to Seattle’s northern neighborhoods and cities.
 Downtown Seattle is about a half-hour away.
 Paine Field has gained acclaim for its airline passenger terminal that combines modern design and technology with a small airport customer focus allowing passengers to get to and from their flights quickly and in a low-stress environment.
 Opened in 2019, you could say the terminal was 80 years in the making.

-Transportation options at the terminal include taxis, app-based ride services Uber and Lyft and shuttles.
-Car rental companies Alamo, Avis, Budget, Enterprise and National provide shuttles from the terminal to their locations.
+Ground transportation options at the terminal include taxis, app-based ride services Uber and Lyft and shuttles.
+Car rental companies Avis and Budget provide shuttles from the terminal to their nearby locations.
 Public transportation is available on Everett Transit Route 8, which serves the airport with a stop at the terminal.

 What took so long for the airport to get its first passenger terminal?
-Originally conceived as one of 10 “super airports” the United States government would build during the Great Depression to spur on the economy, the Works Progress Administration began construction at the “fog free” site in 1936 but before it could be finished, the Army Air Corps arrived in 1939 and a year later took over the field as World War II was escalating.
-The Army named the airfield after aviator Lt.
-Topliff O. Paine, an Everett native.
+Originally conceived as one of 10 “super airports” the United States government would build to spur on the economy during the Great Depression, the Works Progress Administration began construction at the “fog free” site in 1936 but before it could be finished, the Army Air Corps arrived in 1939 and a year later took over the field as World War II was escalating.
+The Army named the airfield for one of its earliest aviators Lt.
+Topliff O. Paine, who grew up in Everett.

 After the war, during the process of turning the airport over to Snohomish County, the Korean War brought the military back and in 1951 the airfield became Paine Air Force Base.